-Globally, the total amount of cash in circulation has been growing at c4% a year over the past decade and is expected to continue to increase at a similar rate in the future years.
-GDP and population growth, as well as the replacement of worn notes, are the main drivers of demand for cash.
+Globally, the total amount of cash in circulation has been growing at 3-4% a year over the past decade and is expected to continue to increase at a similar rate in the future years.
+Population growth and increasing numbers of ATMs are amongst the main drivers for cash growth.

 Most banknotes and the substrates on which they are printed are produced by state owned print works and paper mills of the respective issuing countries.
 The rest of the demands is met by commercial banknote printers and paper makers.

-Around 11% of the c172bn banknotes issued globally in 2015 were printed by a hand of commercial printers.
+Around 11% of the c171bn banknotes issued globally in 2017 were printed by a handful of commercial printers.
 We are the clear market leader here, with 27% market share.

 In recent years, customers are increasingly seeking to access the benefits of added-value security features such as threads and holograms.
 Almost all countries buy security features with IP licences from the commercial market.
 We are the third largest commercial supplier for security threads and the fourth largest for holographic features.

-The global identity market, including passports, ID cards, and the associated digital solutions, is valued at around £3.7bn and expected to grow at c6% a year.
-More than half of the identity market is available to commercial manufacturers in forms of printing or individual components.
+The global identity market, including passports, ID cards, and the associated digital solutions, is valued at around £3.9bn and expected to grow at c6% a year.

 With an annual growth of c8%, the passport market remains attractive.
+Around 165m passports are issued globally each year, 25% of which are avaliable to commercial security printers.
 Customers increasingly value security features and the systems and services surrounding the physical product.
 The transitioning from Machine Readable Passports to chip-based ePassports further drives demand for full integration of end-to-end solutions.